-Exploding bag science experiment, yep kids love this easy science!
-Our popping bags outdoor science activity is a MUST try and a classic.
-Experiment with a baking soda and vinegar reaction that’s a real blast.
+Exploding bags for science, yep kids love this easy experiment!
+Our exploding bag experiment is a MUST try and a classic!
+Find out how a baking soda and vinegar chemical reaction can explode lunch bags.
 Kids love things that fizz, pop, bang, explode, and erupt.
-These bursting bags do just that!
-We have tons of simple science experiments you are going to love to try!
+These bursting bags or popping bags do just that!
+We have tons of simple science experiments you will love to try!

+Fun chemistry awaits!
+What is chemistry?
+Find out more here.
 This simple science activity has been on our to-do list for a while now because it’s a classic!
-Sometimes referred to as the exploding lunch bag, our popping bag activity is the perfect way to get your kiddos excited about science!
+Sometimes called the exploding lunch bag, our popping bag activity is the perfect way to excite your kiddos about science!
 Who doesn’t love something that explodes?

 Baking soda and vinegar chemical reactions are fascinating, engaging, and easy for everyone to enjoy!
 Our latest popping bag experiment is perfect for a summer science experiment.
-It is recommended that you take this one outdoors because it could get quite messy.
+You should take this one outdoors because it could get quite messy.

 YOU MAY ALSO LIKE: Fizzing Experiments For Kids